JananiiRajkumar/BI-Analyst-Candidate-Test/README.md

 ## 7. Key Findings

-- **Champions Sports Promo** generated the highest commission at £6.4M — the top performing campaign
+- **Champions Sports Promo** generated the highest commission at £5M — the top performing campaign
 - **TrackAff platform** cards significantly outperform AffMatrix cards — top 9 cards by commission are all TrackAff
-- **Card 301** (LuckyEdge, Champions Sports Promo) is the single best performing card at £2.2M commission
+- **Card 301** (LuckyEdge, Champions Sports Promo) is the single best performing card at £1.7
+- M commission

 ---